What's in This Hamster Guide

 Because a bored hamster is an unhappy hamster

 Veterinary experts agree that bigger is better.
 According to the Humane Society of the United States, spacious enclosures with open-floor layouts are essential for natural hamster behavior, including foraging and nesting.
+The RSPCA similarly emphasizes that adequate space is fundamental to preventing stress-related health problems.

 We recommend flat-bottomed cages over multi-compartment designs, especially for new owners.
 Look for those with at least 30 inches in length and a solid base that allows deep bedding for burrowing.
 Hamsters aren’t just running around—they’re digging, nesting, and mapping out their world.
+This isn’t just cute behavior; it’s essential for their psychological well-being, as documented in veterinary behavior literature.

 Pro Tip: Make sure the cage also fits into your space.
 Many large enclosures, like the Prevue 528, combine generous size with compact, stackable frames.
 Remember, enriching the space is as important as expanding it.
 We break that down in our guide to the best accessories for your hamster’s cage.
+Studies in applied animal behavior consistently show that space alone isn’t enough—it must be properly utilized with appropriate environmental enrichment.

 Perfect Cage for Syrian Hamsters That Passionately Love to Roam